Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Method

 \subsection{Offline reference statistics pre-processing}

-A small in-policy set defines the reference behavior in the activation space, as illustrated in Fig.~\ref{fig:offline}.
-For each layer, we compute a transform that standardizes activations to a common, comparable scale.
-A small mixed calibration set (in- and out-of-policy) is then used to choose a single operational layer and set a decision threshold.
-Only the chosen layer’s transform and the calibrated threshold are retained for deployment.
+From in-policy activations at each transformer layer, we estimate a whitening transform that standardizes the activation space for norm-based scoring (Fig.~\ref{fig:offline}).
+A small mixed set of in- and out-of-policy samples is then used to select an operational layer and calibrate a decision threshold.
+Only the selected layer's transform and threshold are retained for deployment.